bubaltali/grl-aggregation-study/README.md

 ## Overview
 This repository contains the code for a study investigating how aggregation function choice affects the generalization performance of GNNs on image-derived patch graphs.
-The study compares GraphSAGE variants with mean, sum, and max aggregation against GIN with fixed and learnable epsilon.

 ## Models Compared
-- GraphSAGE with mean aggregation
-- GraphSAGE with sum aggregation
-- GraphSAGE with max aggregation
+- GraphSAGE with mean, sum, and max aggregation
-- GIN with fixed epsilon
-- GIN with learnable epsilon
+- GIN with fixed and learnable epsilon

 ## Dataset
 HAM10000 dermoscopic image dataset — 10,015 dermatoscopic images across